malli3131/ScalaUtils/README.md

 # ScalaUtils
-This contains documenation for Scala utilities like Scallop, Typesafe Config, ScalaCheck etc...
+This contains documenation for Scala utilities like Scallop, Typesafe Config, HOCON, ScalaCheck etc...

 The repository organised as follows: